 Dalibor Vácha (b.
-1980) is a Czech historian.
-His prose is mostly dedicated to the great wars of the 20th century and individual human destinies in those wars.
-He is the author of 14 best-selling novels.
-He writes about World Wars I and II, focusing primarily on the histories of the everyday in the Czechoslovak Legions, as well as the history of the interwar period.
-He does not forget the fantastic, however – he has written a post-apocalyptic novel.
+1980) is a Czech historian and author of fourteen best-selling novels.
+His prose is mostly dedicated to the great wars of the 20th century, and individual human destinies within them.
+He focuses primarily on the histories of daily life in the Czechoslovak Legions, as well as of the interwar period.
+He does not forget the fantastic, however, and he has written a post-apocalyptic novel.

 January 2020, 312 pages